hubsterio/docs/docs/quickstarts/0_webchat_config.rst

             };

     * - listItemButtons
-      - Hubster supports the following **Link** buttons.
+      - Hubster supports the following **List Item** buttons.
+See buttons within the red outline.

         .. image:: images/list_item_buttons.png

-        | To change the look-and-feel, we provide the following configures
+        | To change the look-and-feel, we provided the following configurations.

     * - listButtons
-      - Hubster supports the following **Link** buttons.
+      - Hubster supports the following **List** buttons.
+See buttons within the red outline.

         .. image:: images/list_buttons.png

-        | To change the look-and-feel, we provide the following configures
+        | To change the look-and-feel, we provided the following configurations.